mr-woodapple/ASBNApp/docs/rough-draft.md

 -> What: split up into seperate, small features
 -> Why: the reason for a specific feature
 -> Start with epics, then go into stories/tasks

+## Nice to have ideas:
+-> Figure out when someone is on holiday (from accessing their Outlook calendar)